Organic Gardenia Oil

 Gardenia Essential Oil is considered to be very effective as a hemostatic agent, which means that it stops bleeding.
 It also is effective in treating injuries to the muscles, joints, and tendons.
 Gardenia Essential Oil is commonly used in Chinese herbal formulas to treat infections, particularly bladder infections, abscesses, jaundice, and blood in the urine, sputum, or stool.
 Because of its perceived ability to ease agitation or irritability, it is also used in formulas to treat anxiety or insomnia.
 Gardenia Essential Oil is also helpful in correcting menopausal imbalances reflected in insomnia and depression, nervous tension, headache, and dizziness.

-The United States Department of Agriculture Research Service phytochemical and ethnobotanical database lists Gardenia jasminoides as having specific medicinal properties.
+OF NOTE: The United States Department of Agriculture Research Service phytochemical and ethnobotanical database lists Gardenia jasminoides as having specific medicinal properties.
 Gardenia has been found to be helpful in the treatment of pain, nose bleeds, fever, and influenza, in healing wounds and reducing swelling, and in treating mastitis, hepatitis and the hematuria that accompanies bladder infection.

 Due to the limited supply, Enfleurage oils are not available for returns.
 So, feel free to order a sample vial first.